-Everything about Chateau Ferriere Margaux Bordeaux Third Growth wine producer profile, with wine tasting notes, wine and food pairing tips, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Ferriere Margaux Bordeaux Third Growth producer, with wine tasting notes and wine with food pairing tips.
+Learn all the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Ferriere History, Overview

 Chateau Ferriere followed the Bordeaux tradition of taking its name from the original owners, the Ferriere family that founded the Bordeaux wine property in the second half of the 18th century.
 Chateau Ferriere left the original families hands in 1914 when it was sold by Henri Ferriere to Armand Feuillerat.
 Armand Feuillerat was already popular in the Bordeaux wine trade at the time, because he also owned Chateau Marquis de Terme, which like Ferriere, was located in the Margaux appellation.

 Following World War 2, Alexis Lichine who owned a part of Chateau Prieure Lichine, as well as a percentage of Chateau Lascombes, leased the Bordeaux wine vineyards of Ferriere in the early 1950’s.
 He began producing and selling the wine.
 This explains why for a part of the estate’s history, the wines were made at both Prieure Lichine and Lascombes.